umila2/Umila-Final-Project/README.md

 The timelines I have allowed me to calculate average time between shared momemnts between the women.
 While this may be reductive, it was super interesting to begin seeing these patterns, and I am looking forward to sharing this with the women and getting their insights around what the graphs says.

+  Next steps: Figuring out how to make this interactive!